 What is ankylosing spondylitis?

 Ankylosing spondylitis (AS) is a progressive inflammatory rheumatic disease primarily found in the axial skeleton and sacroiliac joints.[1]
-The primary clinical manifestation of AS is frequent back pain and progressive stiffness in the spine “Bamboo spine.”
+The primary clinical manifestation of AS is frequent back pain and progressive stiffness in the “Bamboo spine.”
 Other affected areas include Oligoarthritis (arthritis affecting two to four joints), usually in the shoulders and hips.
 Other patients report having degenerative disc disease or enthesopathy, a disorder of the connective tissues between bones and tendons (entheses), ligament enthesopathy, and anterior uveitis.
 Although extensive research has been done, our current understanding of the underlying pathogenesis of ankylosing spondylitis is still minimal.
-Common causes are usually attributed to hereditary reasons (e.g., HLA-b27),infections, and autoimmune attacks.
+Common causes are usually attributed to hereditary reasons (e.g., HLA-b27), infections, and autoimmune attacks.

 Ankylosing spondylitis is classified as a type of arthritis in the spine and causes severe inflammation of the spinal joints, which leads to severe, chronic pain and frequent discomfort.
 For patients with more advanced AS, the chronic inflammation leads to new bone formations, causing sections of the spinal cord to become fused (fixed, immobile position) and is commonly referred to as bamboo spine.
-Bamboo spine generally develops due to ossification in the outer fibers of annulus fibrosus disci intervertebral (intervertebral discs), leading to Osteonecrosis of the hip or the formation of syndesmophytes (bony growth originating inside a ligament) between the adjoining vertebrae.
+Bamboo spine generally develops due to ossification in the outer fibers of annulus fibrosus disc intervertebral (intervertebral discs), leading to Osteonecrosis of the hip or the formation of syndesmophytes (bony growth originating inside a ligament) between the adjoining vertebrae.

-Who Gets Ankylosing spondylitis?
+Who Gets Ankylosing Spondylitis?

-Symptoms & Complications of Axial spondyloarthritis
+Symptoms & Complications of Axial Spondyloarthritis

 Diagnosing Ankylosing Spondylitis Stage 4 Advanced

-Ankylosing spondylitis and axial spondyloarthritis can be diagnosed today through checking for changes in the sacroiliac joints and spine using radiology scans such as an MRI.
+Ankylosing spondylitis and axial spondyloarthritis can be diagnosed today by checking for changes in the sacroiliac joints and spine using radiology scans such as an MRI.
 Genetic screenings are also done to check for the presence of the HLA-B27 marker.
-Patients who are HLA-B27 positive have a better-than-average risk for developing certain types of autoimmune disorders.
-For patients having acute inflammatory attacks, simple blood tests can be used to measure the concentration of CRP (C-reactive protein) and ESR Complications-Risk-Treatment-Axial-spondyloarthritis(erythrocyte sedimentation rate).
-However, it should be noted that there are many patients with ankylosing spondylitis whose ESR & CRP rates do not increase, so having normal CRP and ESR results might not correspond with the actual amount of inflammation that is present.
+Patients who are HLA-B27 positive have a better-than-average risk of developing certain types of autoimmune disorders.
+For patients with acute inflammatory attacks, simple blood tests can measure the concentration of CRP (C-reactive protein) and ESR (erythrocyte sedimentation rate).
+However, it should be noted that there are many patients with ankylosing spondylitis whose ESR & CRP rates do not increase, so having normal CRP and ESR results might not correspond with the actual amount of inflammation present.

 These general criteria for diagnosing spondyloarthritis include:

-• Frequent inflammatory back pain
+- Frequent inflammatory back pain

-• Family history of inflammation in the tendon-bone attachments, heel, shoulder, or hip joints
+- Family history of inflammation in the tendon-bone attachments, heel, shoulder, or hip joints

-• Positive test for HLA-B27 Gene – DNA Testing at Regen Center
+- Positive test for HLA-B27 Gene – DNA Testing at Regen Center

-• Elevated levels of inflammation measured by CRP/hs-CRP or ESR Blood tests
+- Elevated levels of inflammation measured by CRP/hs-CRP or ESR Blood tests

-• Previous diagnosis for chronic lymphocytic thyroiditis
+- Previous diagnosis for chronic lymphocytic thyroiditis

-• A fair response to nonsteroidal anti-inflammatory drugs (NSAIDs)
+- A fair response to nonsteroidal anti-inflammatory drugs (NSAIDs)

-• Psoriasis
+- Psoriasis

-• History of spinal inflammation
+- History of spinal inflammation

-• Inflammatory bowel disease
+- Inflammatory bowel disease

-• Frequent inflammation of the eye (uveitis)
+- Frequent inflammation of the eye (uveitis)

-Treatment options for Ankylosing spondylitis in 2024
+Treatment options for Ankylosing Spondylitis in 2025

-Traditional Treatments of spondyloarthritis:
+Traditional Treatments of Spondyloarthritis:

 Commonly used non-surgical treatments for Ankylosing spondylitis include Physical therapy & Exercise.
 Regular physical therapies can help restore some functionality in the joints.
 Occupational therapy is a great way to strengthen the tissues and muscles needed for a flexible, healthy body.
-Non-impact exercises can provide patients fast relief of pain and stiffness.
+Non-impact exercises can provide patients with fast relief of pain and stiffness.
 This natural therapy can help reduce the risk of future disabilities.

 Prescription Medications – DMARDs – NSAIDs

 NSAIDs (nonsteroidal anti-inflammatory drugs) are the most common first treatment used for controlling symptoms.
 The family of such medications includes naproxen, aspirin, and ibuprofen.
 Other disease-modifying antirheumatic drugs (DMARDs) might be added to the patient treatment course for patients who do not respond to NSAIDs.
 DMARDs such as sulfasalazine include local injections of steroids to reduce stiffness, inflammation, and other discomforts.
-Prolonged use of medications causes severe reactions, liver cirrhosis, kidney failure, or gastrointestinal bleeding, peptic ulcers, hepatorenal damage, and cardiovascular events such as MI.
+Prolonged use of medications causes severe reactions, liver cirrhosis, kidney failure, gastrointestinal bleeding, peptic ulcers, hepatorenal damage, and cardiovascular events such as MI.

 TNFα antagonists

-Tumor necrosis factor-alpha is a physical blocker that is often referred to as “antagonists.”
+Tumor necrosis factor-alpha is a physical blocker that is often referred to as an “antagonist.”
 These TNFα antagonists include biological therapies such as infliximab, etanercept, adalimumab, and golimumab.
 Biologic medications such as interleukin 17 inhibitors & TNF blockers can trick the immune system to stop or slow down the inflammation process; however, the course of inhibiting the production of proinflammatory cytokines such as IL-17, IL-22, IFN-γ, and TNFα can result in severe side effects and for some patients reactivate tuberculosis or make patients more prone to getting new infections.

 Surgical Treatment of Bamboo Spine